restartus/restart/model/src/README.md

 make web
 ```

-## Running with Pipenv
+## Running with Pipenv (Recommended)

 Right now there is some sort of bug in conda that keeps it from installing, so
 this is deprecated.
 Also streamlit is not yet supported by Conda, so that's
-another deterent so to get this running:
+another deterrent so to get this running:

 ```
 brew install pipenv
+# to see the help on the various comamnds
+make
+# to create the environment, make sure homebrew is loaded
 make pipenv
-main line
+# As you debug, you should run make lint
+make lint
+# run this to just get command line output
 make main
+# to run with the debugger
+make pdb
+# to run the visual interface
 make web
 ````

-## Running in a Docker container
+## Running in a Docker container (Will eventually be used for deployment)

 The pipenv should be enough for casual use, but if you have problems with
 getting it to run, then you can also run this as a docker container